 There's also the fact that Polly had a magic ring of her own and could get home perfectly well without Digory.
 The Witch doesn't know that, but Digory does and it's that slip-up which makes him realize how "false and hollow" everything Jadis said was.

-In Graham McNeill's Warhammer 40000Ultramarines novel Dead Sky Black Sun, Pasanius and Uriel are in the Eye of Terror, and Pasanius suggests that not stealing a treasure from a daemon lord might be better.
+In Graham McNeill's Warhammer 40,000Ultramarines novel Dead Sky Black Sun, Pasanius and Uriel are in the Eye of Terror, and Pasanius suggests that not stealing a treasure from a daemon lord might be better.
 Uriel cites a philosopher who asked whether, if a stalagmite fell with no one to hear, it would make a sound, and says he understands it now: they will do the honorable thing, knowing that no one is likely to ever know.

 This is the whole point, even the unspoken Aesop, of Les MisÚrables.
-Valjean could easily let another man hang in his place, freeing him from worry about Javert forever and no one would ever know.
+Valjean could easily let another man rot in jail in his place, freeing him from worry about Javert forever and no one would ever know.
 But he'll know, and God will know, so he stops the execution and reveals himself, forcing him to disrupt his now peaceful and productive life to go back on the run from the law.

 Played much more darkly in Victor Hugo's other famous novel, Notre Dame de Paris.
 Esmeralda is about to be hanged for the murder of Phoebus.
 Phoebus, quite alive, is standing in the crowd and nobody recognizes him.
 Revealing that he's still alive would put him in no real legal trouble at all.
 He lets them hang her.

-Frodo is tempted to run away and leave Sam, Pippin, and Merry to die at the hands of the barrowwights because he could get away alive.
+In The Fellowship of the Ring, Frodo is tempted to run away and leave Sam, Pippin, and Merry to die at the hands of the barrowwights because he could get away alive.
 He does not reflect on how no one else would know; then, he doesn't leave, either.

 Sam could have left Frodo to die at the end of The Two Towers and kept the Ring for himself.
 Instead he is the only mortal to ever give up the Ring willingly and without outside coercion.

-In a tale of Fafhrd And The Gray Mouser, the Anti-heroic duo briefly go into semi-retirement.
+In a tale of Fafhrd and the Gray Mouser, the Anti-heroic duo briefly go into semi-retirement.
 Fafhrd the Barbarian becomes the acolyte of the Church of Issek of the Jug, a faith that had one priest, no other followers, and was maybe two days away from failing entirely.
 Fafhrd's reason?
 He saw the priest pat a deaf-blind-and-dumb child on the head while (as far as the priest knew) no one was looking.
 The priest's action is described as possibly being unique in that world's history.

 The Firm by John Grisham does this in a more conventional way, with the main character tempted to adultery.
 Unusually, he gives in, but doing so turns out to be a very bad idea.